ebenefuenf/quma/docs/index.rst

 Unlike ORMs, it allows to write SQL as it was intended and to use all features the DBMS provides.
-As it uses plain SQL files you can fully utilize your database editor or IDE to author your queries.
+As it uses plain SQL files you can fully utilize your database editor or IDE tool to author your queries.

 If you know how to best design your DDL and already have a SELECT in your mind when data needs to be retrieved, welcome, this is for you.